micahgodbolt/micahgodbolt.com/src/posts/2018/whats-right-with-css-in-js.md

 ## What's actually right with css-in-js

-With [Microsof Fabric UI](https://developer.microsoft.com/en-us/fabric) we faced a pretty unique challenge in that we were producing incredibly functional components that happened to include styling based on the Office design language.
+With [Microsoft Fabric UI](https://developer.microsoft.com/en-us/fabric) we faced a pretty unique challenge in that we were producing incredibly functional components that happened to include styling based on the Office design language.
 These components, such as [DetailsList](https://developer.microsoft.com/en-us/fabric#/components/detailslist), [ComboBox](https://developer.microsoft.com/en-us/fabric#/components/ComboBox) and [PeoplePicker](https://developer.microsoft.com/en-us/fabric#/components/peoplepicker) are valuable because they give you something that looks like Office out of the box, but 90% of their value is in the functionality they provide.
 Due to that distribution of value, there are many situations where product teams would like to use our components, but they want that ComboBox to match their own flavor of design language.
-This is not an occassional ask, this is a constant ask!
+This is not an occasional ask, this is a constant ask!
 So here were our options:

 ### Provide the components as is and expect them to override with CSS

 If you've ever maintained a framework where people would customize it with CSS, you know how painful this can be.
-You never know what you'll break by doing something as simple as adding/removing a wrapper div, or rearanging a couple elements.
+You never know what you'll break by doing something as simple as adding/removing a wrapper div, or rearranging a couple elements.
 As soon as your users feel they can't trust your components  you'll start losing them.

 Cancel button is red as expected: